AutoPas/AutoPas/examples/md-flexible/README.md

 MD-Flexible allows users to select between two load balancers: The Inverted Pressure method and ALL's Tensor method.
 The load balancer can be selected using the 'load-balancer' configuration option.

+The Inverted Pressure method is built in.
+ALL is an external library that is not shipped with AutoPas, so it has to be enabled explicitly via `-DMD_FLEXIBLE_ENABLE_ALLLBL=ON`.
+Unless a version of it is already installed on your system, CMake then downloads it from [upstream](https://gitlab.jsc.fz-juelich.de/SLMS/loadbalancing) at configure time, which requires network access on the configuring machine.

 ### Command line Completions

 md-flexible can generate a shell completions file with its latest options.